Why do you need to migrate Windows 10 to M.2 SSD?

 Step 2.
 The system partitions will be selected automatically, you just need to select the M.2 SSD as the destination disk, and click Next to continue.

 Step 3.
-Since your target is an M.2 SSD, you could check SSD Alignment to accelerate its reading and reading speed.
+Since your target is an M.2 SSD, you could check SSD Alignment to accelerate its reading and writting speed.
 Then click Start Clone to execute the cloning task.

 Only a few clicks, you can migrate Windows 10 to M.2 SSD with the help of AOMEI Backupper.